mijia/gobuildweb/README.md

     + Assets development and production mode via envyify (NODE_ENV)
     + Assets uglify and minimization
     + Assets fingerprints and will auto generate an assets mapping go code file in assets_gen.go
-+ Cross Compilation
-    + We need to switch on the cross compilation mode for go
++ Distribution packing and cross compilation
-    + For this, please refer to https://github.com/davecheney/golang-crosscompile
+    + For cross compilation in go1.4, please refer to https://github.com/davecheney/golang-crosscompile

 Cmds
 -----